pymad/pyjmad/README.md

 ```

-Open a JMad GUI (sharing the state with the python script) for interactive exploration:
+### Open a JMad GUI
+The GUI will share the state with the python script and can be used for interactive exploration.
+Note that on Mac OS X this currently blocks the main python thread due to Swing/Cocoa/GUI API limitations.
 ```python
 jmad.open_jmad_gui()
 ```